Starfish-develop/Starfish/docs/config.rst

 plotdir
 ^^^^^^^^^^^^^
 This defines the output directory for the plots produced by the different plotting utilities.
-This is interpreted as a path and therefore any environment variables will be expanded.

 .. code-block:: python